Design your own degree

 Degree Options

-The Executive Master of International Service program offers two formats to accommodate students’ busy schedules.
-Choose to pursue your Executive Master of International Service in either the traditional on-campus format or online.
+The Master of International Service program offers two formats to accommodate students’ busy schedules.
+Choose to pursue your Master of International Service degree in either the traditional on-campus format or online.

-The Executive MIS degree is ideal for mid-career professionals seeking to advance their careers through a tailored master’s program.
-Students who choose the on-campus Executive MIS degree will have classes that meet on campus once per week, with most classes offered after 5:00 p.m.
+The MIS degree is ideal for experienced professionals seeking to advance their careers through a tailored master’s program.
+Students who choose the on-campus MIS degree will have classes that meet on campus once per week, with most classes offered after 5:00 p.m.
 ET to accommodate working students.

-The program is unique in the flexibility it affords professionals with at least seven years of professional experience to earn an executive-focused graduate degree from one of the top 10 international affairs schools in the world.
+The program is unique in the flexibility it affords professionals with at least seven years of relevant professional experience to earn a practitioner-focused graduate degree from one of the top 10 international affairs schools in the world.
 They will be able to benefit from the wealth of courses offered at the School of International Service and enroll in those courses that further their career and complement their professional interests.

 We place significant emphasis on decision-making, strategic communication, leading multicultural workforces, and change and crisis management in this condensed and tailored master's degree program.

 Classes for this online program begin year-round, with four program start dates available.
-Learn more about the MIS Executive Track Online.
+Learn more about MIS Online.

 Degree Partnerships